-- 1. Any compensation agreed between a data holder and a data recipient for making data available shall be reasonable. - 2.
-Where the data recipient is a micro, small or medium enterprise, as defined in Article 2 of the Annex to Recommendation 2003/361/EC, any compensation agreed shall not exceed the costs directly related to making the data available to the data recipient and which are attributable to the request.
+- 1. Any compensation agreed between a data holder and a data recipient for making data available in business-to-business relations shall be reasonable. - 2.
+Where the data recipient is a micro, small or medium enterprise, as defined in Article 2 of the Annex to Recommendation 2003/361/EC, provided those enterprises do not have partner enterprises or linked enterprises as defined in Article 3 of the Annex to Recommendation 2003/361/EC which do not qualify as a micro, small or medium enterprise, any compensation agreed shall not exceed the costs directly related to making the data available to the data recipient and which are attributable to the request.
+These costs include the costs necessary for data reproduction, dissemination via electronic means and storage, but not of data collection or production.
 Article 8(3) shall apply accordingly. - 3.
-This Article shall not preclude other Union law or national legislation implementing Union law from excluding compensation for making data available or providing for lower compensation.

-4. The data holder shall provide the data recipient with information setting out the basis for the calculation of the compensation in sufficient detail so that the data recipient can verify that the requirements of paragraph 1 and, where applicable, paragraph 2 are met.
+This Article shall not preclude other Union law or national legislation implementing adopted in accordance with Union law from excluding compensation for making data available or providing for lower compensation. - 4.
+The data holder shall provide the data recipient with information setting out the basis for the calculation of the compensation in sufficient detail so that the data recipient can verify that assess whether the requirements of paragraph 1 and, where applicable, paragraph 2 are met.